getodk/docs/odkx-src/injected-interfaces-methods.rst

   **Returns**: A persistent key-value.

 Retrieve a persistent key-value.
-This lasts for the duration of this screen and is retained under screen rotations.
+This lasts throughout the duration of this screen and is retained under screen rotations.
 Useful if browser cookies don't work.

 genUUID